 Defending a Stalking Charge

 While it is undeniable that there are individuals who actively work to make the lives of others miserable by stalking them, it is also undeniable that every stalking allegation is not based in fact.
 Florida’s stalking laws are broad and open for substantial interpretation by the courts.
-When charged with stalking, your attorney may present the court with information about the totality of your relationship with the alleged victim.
+When charged with stalking, your lawyer may present the court with information about the totality of your relationship with the alleged victim.
 Additionally, each of the alleged incidents must rise to the elements of the crime.
-A defense attorney may argue that the contact was invited by the other party, or that the accused was in the vicinity of the other party for reasons unrelated to stalking, which may negate the required intent.
+A defense lawyer may argue that the contact was invited by the other party, or that the accused was in the vicinity of the other party for reasons unrelated to stalking, which may negate the required intent.
 Lastly, a successful defense may assert that the accuser is blatantly untruthful about the actions of the accused.
-By proving any of these circumstances, an experienced attorney can argue that your actions did not rise to the level of stalking.
+By proving any of these circumstances, an experienced lawyer can argue that your actions did not rise to the level of stalking.

 If you or a loved one is facing stalking charges, Attorneys Mycki Ratzan and Jude Faccidomo can provide you with an aggressive and comprehensive defense.
 Contact Ratzan & Faccidomo, LLC in Miami today at (305) 330-3905 for a confidential and free consultation.